 In a moment of deja vu, I am reminded of the many times I have used the same bullying tactics to get my son to do his homework?
 How often had I said those same lines to him?
 But, it is for his own good right?
 He has to do all those worksheets in order to excel in school.
 Which mother wants her child to fail?
 If she doesn’t push him, who will?

 Nevertheless, my heart goes out to the poor boy.
 After all, the school holidays had just begun (literally 5 days ago) and he has homework?!
 What happened to play during the holidays?
 He should be out playing, watching TV, hanging out with friends, anything but studying.
 He looked like an intelligent boy, surely he can’t have done too badly in class?

 Why can’t we see eye to eye?

-Anyone who has gone through the Singapore education understands the intense pressure; and yes, it starts from Primary (grade) One.
-And as Singaporeans, we are proud that our education system, rigid as it may be, has produced excellent scholars and is widely-known for its excellent foundation for further studies.
-As Asian parents, we want our kids to excel academically, because that’s where the bright future lies (so we’ve been told by our parents and we can’t seem to get it out of our head).
+Anyone who has gone through Singapore education understands the intense pressure; and yes, it starts from Primary (grade) One.
+And as Singaporeans, we are proud that our education system, rigid as it may be, has produced excellent scholars and is widely known for its excellent foundation for further studies.
+As Asian parents, we want our kids to excel academically because that’s where the bright future lies (so we’ve been told by our parents and we can’t seem to get it out of our head).
 We know that schools use grades to weed out the best from the average.
-So, we pound on the importance of getting good marks into our kids.
+So, we pound on the importance of getting good marks for our kids.

 I don’t really know how the mantra to “prepare our kids for the future” started, but start it did and it took on a life of its own.
 We start sending our kids to enrichment classes as early as we can (as young as 15 months).
 And if that’s not sufficient preparation, we have a wide selection of brain training institutions where we can send our kids to ensure that their brains are in optimal state to process and learn in primary school.
 Training starts as early as 2 months and there is a long waiting list at some institutions.